Exercise, Guide, Home, Kiss House Team, Wellness | 16 August 2019

 “I bend so I don't break.”

-I love yoga and have been practicing for many years now, however I still often find myself worrying about mundane things before I head to class: What will I wear, where is my mat, will I get there on time, do I need to eat first?
-I have to remind myself to just go.
+It’s easy to get caught up in worrying about mundane things before heading to a class: What will I wear, where is my mat, will I get there on time, do I need to eat first?
+You may have to remind yourself to just go.
 Honestly, just get yourself onto the mat, into the chair — wherever it is you practice and just do it!
 You may end up just sitting or lying in savasana (also known as corpse pose — where you lie flat on you back, completely relaxed… not as easy as it sounds!).
 If you do that’s all good!
 Do what your body needs.

-I’m not much for routines, but I recognise that many people find them helpful.
-Creating a routine around your yoga practice may help you, too.
+Many people find a routine helpful so creating a routine around your yoga practice may help you, too.
 Find some tips on creating a yoga habit here.
 There are lots of free classes you can stream online for all levels and abilities.
 Please check out the resources below.

 Find out more…